Bakery and grain-based product processing

 MPI research into bakery products

-Because the incidence of foodborne illness is an important food safety concern, MPI undertakes industry research, particularly where products are considered to be high risk.
+Foodborne illness is an important food safety concern.
+MPI does industry research, especially with high-risk food products.
 This includes some baked products.

-For example, in 2007 MPI undertook a survey into the microbiological quality and handling practices of high-risk bakery products.
-In general, the results showed that most bakeries used good food safety practices.
+For example, in 2007 MPI did a survey into the microbiological quality and handling practices of high-risk bakery products.
+The results showed that most bakeries used good food safety practices.